 The pared-down scenography allows the creation of symbolic spaces and breaks between daily moments and dreamlike and intimate moments.

 In a frenetic pace, they make a mockery of the image of the « working girl » to invite the audience to question its own evidences.

 (2010 creation, reworked in a short form in 2015)

 Duration : a short version of 20 minutes with 3 dancers

-In our society that advocates the cult of the beauty, the choreographer makes us sharing her vision of old age and the challenges to face front of a society of exclusion.
-With three hip-hop dancers, she draws with tenderness, nostalgia and humor, three portraits of women, who see the effects of the passing time.
-Whereas we believe that the body do not speak anymore when we get old, the unbridled dancers express their creativity, to remind us that old age is not a pathology.
+In our society that advocates the cult of the beauty, the choreographer shares with us her vision of old age and the challenges to face a society of exclusion.
+With three hip-hop dancers, she draws with tenderness, nostalgia and humor, three portraits of women who see the effects of the passing of time.
+While we believe that the body no longer speaks when we get older, the unbridled dancers express their creativity, to remind us that old age is not a pathology.

-They perform to jazz musics from the 20’s and the 30’s” refreshed” by the hip-hop rhythm giving asurprising mix of styles.
+They perform to jazz musics from the 20’s and the 30’s that have been “refreshed” by rhythms of hip-hop that are the result of a surprising mix of styles.
 Charleston, Shim-sham, Tango and Waltz cross the generous energy of the urban dances.

 These two forms are performed in a flexible space of 6 metres and 4 metres of depth.
 The show is compatible with any stages and have just 3 chairs and a table for set.

 Costumes Isabelle Lemarié